googlearchive/compute-appengine-timeout-python/README.md

 This App Engine application monitors your Google Compute Engine instances and deletes any non-production instances once they're 8 hours old.
 This helps avoid accidentally running instances for a long time.
 Any instances tagged "production" will be left running.

 > WARNING: When instances are stopped, all data on ephemeral disks is destroyed.
 This application looks at ALL instances in a project and will delete any instances which aren't tagged "production".
-For extra safety, the application defaults to running in "pretend mode", where deletes are logged, but not applied.
+For extra safety, the application defaults to running in DRY_RUN mode, where deletes are logged, but not applied.

 This sample application demonstrates: